-In attempting to address this last question, Elan Dresher (pc) has reminded us of Kaye's (1974) demonstration that opacity can serve as an aid in the recoverability of input forms.
+In attempting to address this last question, Elan Dresher (pers.comm.) has reminded us of Kaye's (1974) demonstration that opacity can serve as an aid in the recoverability of input forms.
 To illustrate this point, we oversimplify and consider only the input-output pairs in (51).

-(51) Op Opacity preserves recoverability (Kaye 1974) a. with opacity b. without opacity % F-F \rightarrow F-L % F-F \rightarrow % R-R \rightarrow F-F $\%$ R-R \rightarrow F-F \rightarrow
+(51) Opacity preserves recoverability (Kaye 1974)

+a. with opacity b. without

+% F-F F-L % F-F F-L

+% R-R F-F % R-R F-F F-L

 With direct mapping (or proper rule ordering), the correct outputs are derived as in (51a).
 The failure of derived F-F to become F-L constitutes what Kiparsky (1971) terms a type 1 opacity.
 In this case, the F-L output allows speakers to infer that the second input tone was /F/.
-With opposite rule ordering (or an unviolated output constraint F-F) in (51b), the F-F derived from % R-R is allowed to become F-L. As a result, the two sequences would both surface as F-L, and speakers would not be able to recover the input tone corresponding to the output L.
+With opposite rule ordering (or an unviolated output constraint \F-F) in (51b), the F-F derived from % R-R is allowed to become F-L. As a result, the two sequences would both surface as F-L, and speakers would not be able to recover the input tone corresponding to the input L.

-In fact, (51) is a simplification.
+As we indicated, (51) is a simplification.
 The output F-L in (51a) could also have been derived from either % F-L or % R-L. The F-F output could also have been derived from % R-F. The question is whether opacity is much of a help at all in the current Hakha Lai context.

 To determine this, the two tables (52) represents the neutralizations of the nine two-tone sequences in the following three contexts:

 (52) a.
-Context: After toneless (
+Context: After toneless CV

-Inputs: F-R F-F R-F L-R R-L
+Inputs: F-R F-F F-L R-F R-R L-R R-L L-F L-L

-F-L R-R L-F

-L-L

 Outputs: F-R F-L R-F L-R L-L

-15 Specifically, one would have to adopt at least one of the possible approaches to opacity discussed by McCarthy (1999).
-The most likely strategy to succeed is one which treats the RF rule as a $R \rightarrow H$ process, as discussed below.
+&lt;sup>12Hakha Lai is an SOV language where each argument or adjunct is a separate phonological phrase.
+In addition, the verb forms a phonological phrase with all of its pre- and postpositions (cf. Peterson 1998).
+Specifically, one would have to adopt at least one of the possible approaches to opacity discussed by McCarthy (1999).
+The most likely strategy to succeed is one which treats the RF rule as a R H process, as discussed below.
+It should be noted, however, that \H is not a universally motivated constraint, as is, say, \[+high, -ATR].

 b.
 Context: After %H or R

-Inputs: R-F F-R F-F L-F L-R
+Inputs: R-F R-R F-R F-F F-L R-L L-F L-L L-R

-R-R F-L L-L

-R-L

 Outputs: F-F F-R F-L L-L L-R

 c.
 Context: After F or L

 Inputs: R-F F-R F-F

 R-R L-R F-L

 R-L

 L-F

 L-L

 Outputs: R-F L-R L-L

-In (52a) we see that the nine disyllabic input sequences are realized with one of five possible outputs after a toneless CV syllable.
+In (52a) we see that the nine bisyllabic input sequences are realized with one of five possible outputs after a toneless CV syllable.
 Of these nine inputs, only two, /F-R/ and /L-R/, have (unchanged) outputs that do not represent a neutralization.
 Two cases, [F-L] and [L-R], represent a neutralization of two different inputs, while one case, [L-L], neutralizes three different inputs.
 There is no opacity.